arunoda/fastai-shell/README.md

 In the next time, you can simply type `fastai start` and continue working with your project.

+## Cost

+Here we use preemptible instances.
+So the cost will be [very low](https://cloud.google.com/compute/pricing#gpus).<br/>
+After you type `fastai start`, you can select an instance and you can see the estimated hourly cost.<br/>
+(It's a range between $0.02/hour to $0.83/hour.)

+After you stop your instance with `fastai stop`, you won't get charged for the computing power and GPU.

+But here we use a 50GB SSD boot disk which won't get deleted with the `fastai stop` command.<br/>
+It'll cost around $9/month.

+> You can run `fastai destroy` to delete that disk.<br/>
+> But then, you need to run `fastai create` everytime when you need to work with your notebooks. <br/>
+> (This will destroy everything you saved and it'll take around 5-20 minutes to complete the `fastai create` process)

 ## Switching Zones

 With the demand for computing power in the current availability zone, sometimes Google won't let you create instances.
 Usually this will last for couple of hours and could happen at anytime.